The following information is provided for reference purposes only and should be used at your own risk!

 Lightly lubricate O-ring to ease regulator installation (assembly oil).

-Orient regulator with overflow holes to sides of vanos (picture) and fully insert regulator into vanos.
+Orient regulator with overflow holes to sides of Vanos (picture) and fully insert regulator into Vanos.

 Remaining two O-rings in seals kit are for oil pressure restrictor and their installation is covered in the next solenoid section.